Who we are

-Our Vision is of an Africa where women and girls from all communities are empowered to lead healthy and fulfilling lives with equal access to basic sanitation facilities, in a safe, healthy and disease free conditions.
-And where inequality gaps will be closed for good.
+Is of a Nigeria and Africa where women, adolescent girls, children and entire communities are empowered to lead healthy and fulfilling lives with equal access to basic sanitation facilities, in a safe, healthy and disease free conditions.

 How We Hope To Achieve This…